The Nevada Journal

 The Nevada Journal (originally, Nevada Journal) was a newspaper based in Nevada City, California.
-Nevada City was the first city in the California Gold Rush's northern mines (Note: The dividing line between the Northern Mines and Southern Mines was stated to have been the ridge on the north side of the North Fork of the Mokelumne River, but there was nothing very definite about the line of demarcation.) at which the press was located.
+Nevada City was the first city in the California Gold Rush's northern mines (Note: Historian Theodore H. Hittell described the dividing line between the Northern Mines and Southern Mines as "ordinarily understood" to be the ridge separating the Cosumnes and Mokelumne rivers, "but there was nothing very definite about the line of demarcation".) at which the press was located.
 The Nevada Journal was the first newspaper published in Nevada County, the second paper started in the mines of California, and one of the earliest published in the mountains of the U.S. state of California.
-In the Tenth Census of the United States, 1880, Volume 8, a section on California's "Early History" includes one data point for each year from 1846 through 1865, the data point for 1851 being the establishment of the Nevada Journal.
+In the final report on the 1880 US Census, a section on California's history of the press includes one data point for each year from 1846 through 1865, the data point for 1851 being the establishment of the Nevada Journal.